-The Trust has received an exemptive order from the SEC ("Exemptive Order") that permits the VIT Funds of the Trust, including the Portfolio, to sell shares to separate accounts of unaffiliated insurance companies, and pension and retirement plans that qualify for special income tax treatment.
+The Trust has received an exemptive order ("Exemptive Order") from the Securities and Exchange Commission ("SEC") that permits the portfolios of the Trust, including the Portfolio, to sell shares to separate accounts of unaffiliated insurance companies, and pension and retirement plans that qualify for special income tax treatment.
 These arrangements may present certain conflicts of interest due to differences in tax treatment and other considerations such that the interests of various variable contract owners participating in a portfolio and the interests of pension and retirement plans investing in a portfolio may conflict.
 For example, violation of the federal tax laws by one insurance company separate account investing directly or indirectly in a portfolio could cause other variable insurance products funded by the separate account of another insurance company to lose their tax-deferred status unless remedial actions were taken.
-It is possible that a difference may arise among the interests of the holders of different types of contracts - for example, if applicable state insurance law or contract owner instructions prevent a Participating Insurance Company from continuing to invest in a portfolio following a change in the portfolio's investment policies, or if different tax laws apply to flexible premium variable life insurance contracts and variable annuities.
+It is possible that a difference may arise among the interests of the holders of different types of contracts - for example, if applicable state insurance law or contract owner instructions prevent a Participating Insurance Company from continuing to invest in a portfolio following a change in the Portfolio's investment policies, or if different tax laws apply to flexible premium variable life insurance contracts and variable annuities.
 The Board and each Participating Insurance Company will attempt to monitor events to prevent such differences from arising.
 As a condition of the Exemptive Order, the Board will monitor events in order to identify any material irreconcilable conflicts which may arise (such as those arising from tax or other differences), and to determine what action, if any, should be taken in response to such conflicts.
-If such a conflict were to occur, one or more insurance companies' separate accounts might be required to withdraw their investments in one or more of the VIT Funds.
-This might force a portfolio to sell its securities at disadvantageous prices which could cause a decrease in the portfolio's Net Asset Value ("NAV").
+If such a conflict were to occur, one or more insurance companies' separate accounts might be required to withdraw their investments in one or more of the portfolios.
+This might force a portfolio to sell its securities at disadvantageous prices which could cause a decrease in the Portfolio's NAV.

-For a description of the methods used to determine the share price and value of the VIT Funds' assets, see "Purchase and Redemption of Shares" in the VIT Funds' Prospectus and "Purchase, Redemption and Pricing of Shares" in this Statement of Additional Information.
+For a description of the methods used to determine the share price and value of the Portfolio's assets, see "How Shares are Priced" in the Portfolio's Prospectus and "Purchase, Redemption and Pricing of Shares" in this Statement of Additional Information.